Spiced, slow-cooked lamb shanks

 LOW CARB: Cauliflower puree makes a good mash substitute; serve a mixed leaf salad, garlicky spinach or green beans on the side.

 Frozen product.
+Cook straight from frozen or defrost in refrigerator.
 Once defrosted, reheat and consume within 48 hours.

 PLEASE NOTE: this dish comes in a microwave-safe foil container.
 Ensure that you place only one tray in the microwave at a time and that it has room to move freely.